madetech/handbook/roles/engineer.md

  - to ensure we deliver our commitments
  - to ensure commercial objectives of engagements are met

+We expect someone exhibiting the trait:

+ - to facilitate experimentation and improvements to delivery process
+ - to lead retrospectives within teams
+ - to ensure sensible expectations are set with customers
+ - to ensure expectations are met
+ - to lead delivery to a commercially successful completion

 ### +Mentor

 We need someone: